Maine Layoffs — May 2021

 | Aunt Gin's | Whitefield | 5 |

-The largest notice was filed by Aunt Gin's at its Whitefield facility, reporting 5 affected workers.
+Leading the list was Aunt Gin's at its Whitefield facility, reporting 5 affected workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Maine, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Maine, with filings falling below both recent and year-ago levels.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.